Parera-Portell/H-k-stacking/README.md

 Arguments for hk_sum:
   program [output file] [H-k RF 1] [H-k RF 2] ...
 [H-k RF N]

+Arguments for bootstrap:
+  program [output file] [H-k RF 1] [H-k RF 2] ...
+[H-k RF N]

-Both programs are short and simple, easily controlled through a bash script to do batch processing and plotting.
+All programs are short and simple, easily controlled through a bash script to do batch processing and plotting.